Dotty Fothergill: Bowler of the Year in 1968 and 1969

+In 1970, Fothergill appeared on the syndicated version of What's My Line?.
+Her status as a champion bowler was guessed by Werner Klemperer.

 Lawsuit to compete in men's tournaments

 Despite being the best female bowler, Fothergill's total earnings over a three-year period were less than the prize money for some single men's tournaments.
 A competitor finishing 20th in a men's tournament earned as much as the first-place finisher in a women's tournament.
 In May 1969, she noted that she might seek to compete in men's tournaments.
-Her league tournament averages were as good as 99% of the professional male bowlers.
+Her league and tournament averages were as good as 99% of the professional male bowlers.
 She also defeated many of the top men's bowlers, including Jim Stefanich (by 115 pins), Dick Weber (by 105 pins), Billy Hardwick (by 113 pins), and Dick Ritger (by 79 pins), in exhibition matches.

 When she submitted an application to participate in the men's tournament, the executive board of the Professional Bowlers Association (PBA) voted to reject it.
 Fothergill recounted the reaction of male bowlers to her application: "A lot of pros have told me, 'Now listen, Dotty, if it were only you it wouldn't be bad at all.
 But if you get in, how many other women are going to try to do the same thing? ...
 What would we tell our wives?'
 And I tell them, 'What do you tell your wives about the girls who travel the tour now and don't bowl?'"

 Fothergill filed a lawsuit against the PBA seeking $2.5 million in damages on the grounds that the organization had deprived her of the ability to make a sufficient living based on her sex.
 The PBA responded with a countersuit seeking $6 million in damages for injury to its reputation and bringing "disastrous ridicule" to the organization.

 Specifics as to the resolution of the suit are unclear, though one account published in 1993 indicated that Fothergill "found she had too many problems to continue the fight."